InteractiveAdvertisingBureau/openrtb/OpenRTB 3.0 BETA.md

          "context": {
-            "site": {  Refer to the AdCOM Specification.  }, "user": {  Refer to the AdCOM Specification.  }, "regs": {  Refer to the AdCOM Specification.  }, "device": {  Refer to the AdCOM Specification.  }
+            "site": {  Refer to the AdCOM Specification.  }, "user": {  Refer to the AdCOM Specification.  }, "device": {  Refer to the AdCOM Specification.  }, "regs": {  Refer to the AdCOM Specification.  }, "restrictions": {  Refer to the AdCOM Specification.  }
          }
       }
    }